ChienAnTu/StrideTrack/README.md

 ## Purpose

-The goal of this project was to develop **TrailMate**, a fitness-tracking web application inspired by the simplicity and motivation of platforms like Strava.
+**TrailMate** is a web application built to empower users to track, analyze, and share their physical activities—whether walking, cycling, swimming, or hiking.
+Our goal is to deliver a **fitness experience that’s not just functional, but motivating and delightful**.

 We designed TrailMate based on three key principles:

-- **Effortless Tracking**: Logging workouts should be simple and not feel like a chore.
-- **Visual Motivation**: Users should see their progress clearly and feel encouraged.
-- **Social Sharing**: Fitness becomes more engaging when shared with friends.

-While apps like Strava exist, we found a gap in platforms that balance **lightweight user interaction**, **trail exploration**, and **data-driven visual feedback** — especially for casual exercisers.
-TrailMate aims to fill this gap.

-TrailMate allows users to log activities manually, by selecting real-world trails, or via CSV upload.
-They can set weekly calorie goals, monitor their daily progress with donut and line charts, and receive nutrition suggestions based on calories burned.
-What makes TrailMate fun is the **gamified dashboard**, **leaderboards**, and the ability to **share selected activities** with others, turning solo exercise into a friendly competition.
+- **Engaging** – The interface is visually appealing and emphasizes what matters most: your progress.
+From live charts to personalized nutrition suggestions, every element aims to draw the user in and make fitness fun.
+- **Effective** – Users gain real value from TrailMate, with features like calorie tracking, trail exploration, leaderboard rankings, and nutrition/hydration suggestions.
+Whether you're looking for health insights or friendly competition, TrailMate delivers.
+- **Intuitive** – All interactions—from uploading CSV files to selecting a trail on a map—are designed to be simple and seamless.
+Users can navigate, log, and share activities with minimal effort.

+To support flexible data entry, TrailMate allows users to:

+- Manually log an activity
+- Select a real-world trail with pre-filled data
+- Upload multiple entries at once via CSV

+In return, users get visual insights through interactive **dashboards**, **weekly goal tracking**, and comparisons with peers via a calorie-based **leaderboard**.
+They can also explore detailed progress charts and selectively **share activities** with other users.

 Our team focused on keeping the core interface intuitive while layering in just enough analytics to keep users informed and motivated — without feeling overwhelmed.